Helaas/nextui-brick-poweroff-hook/README.md

 # PowerOff Hook for NextUI — Kernel Module for shutting down the TrimUI Brick safely

+> ℹ️ **Project Status Update**
+> Thank you to all testers who helped validate this project!
+The PowerOff Hook logic has been incorporated into:
+> - **MinUI** starting from release [MinUI-20251123-1](https://github.com/shauninman/MinUI/releases)
+> - **NextUI** starting from release [v6.6.0](https://github.com/LoveRetro/NextUI/releases/)
+>
+> Since [PakUI](https://github.com/tenlevels/PakUI) is installed on top of MinUI, PakUI users can simply drag `MinUI.zip` onto their SD card and power on their machine again for installation to get PowerOff Protection.

 > ⚠️ **Warning**
 > This kernel module is **still under active testing**.
-It’s best if **non-technical users** make a full backup or use a spare SD card to try this out.
+It's best if **non-technical users** make a full backup or use a spare SD card to try this out.

 ## Overview